pahuttun/generic-development-vagrant-box/README.md

 ## Other technologies

-Please try it out and let me know if you found any problems that needs fixing
+Please try it out and let me know if you found any problems that need fixing.

 # Known issues